bjoshua/apt_mirror/README.md

 }
 ```

-interate over each entry with a mirror resource create activity.
+iterate over each entry with a apt-mirror_mirror create action.

 # Dev Notes

+## Things Left to do
+skip sections if not specified.

+  * schedule is not a hash check to see if it is set to false
+  * do not symlink if it is not specified

+Useful Logging

+Other error handling

 Write OHAI plugin to determine package arch, initial target debian systems must extend for multi-platform.